Mohamed1khaled2/pdfEditing/README.md

 To use the functionalities provided by this project, you can run the following commands:

 ### Reverse PDF 🔄
+- `hint 💡`: You can add alot of file not only one.

 ```sh
 python project.py --option rev --files path/to/your/file.pdf
 ```